 Week 12______________________

-You know what I realized during the course of this experiment, I rarely eat shrimp, like ever, but I should change that.
+You know what I realized during the course of this recipe share, I rarely eat shrimp...like ever, but I should change that.
+They're so easy to prep and cook.

-Not a mayo guy so just did a quick hit of sriracha.
+Not a big mayo guy so just did a quick hit of sriracha.

 The slaw was surprisingly good for just some lime and olive oil.